By: Maggie Lewis

 When we ideate, for a period of time there are no bad ideas offered around the table.
 And, eventually we work to discern key themes/categories for exploration.
 That said, at some point we do find ways to challenge thinking.
 We frame this part of the process as divergent thinking.
 It starts with asking questions of the team, sharing thinking and grouping ideas to find distinct directions for schematic exploration.
 We sketch and begin conceptual design exploring a range of ideas.

 Considering including the client in these sessions.
 We did this once for a website project and involved the client in two half-day sessions.
 One session involved forming multi-functional teams— curators, operations, marketing, etc. that were given a specific question to consider and design nascent solutions.
 In another session, teams designed a portion of the website in the form of a low-fidelity prototype made of Play-Doh, paper and pipe cleaners.
 New ideas came out of the effort because people were taken out of their comfort zones.
 And, everyone had a great time doing it.

 Practicing the skills and embracing the attitudes of a design thinker can change not only how mission-driven marketers collaborate with their internal and external constituents, but also the outcomes of the marketing communications challenges we face.
 By engaging with users, our service recipients, members, donors, staffs, etc., we not only embrace them, we empower them to be part of the solution.

-Maggie Lewis is the Managing Partner of Studio Blue, a design firm serving non-profit organizations, and an Instructor in the MS in Learning and Organizational Change Program at Northwestern University where she teaches design thinking to master’s candidates.
+Maggie Lewis works at Palantir.net doing internal change management and organizational design.
+She is a former Managing Partner of Studio Blue, a design firm serving non-profit organizations.
+Maggie also is an Instructor in the MS in Learning and Organizational Change Program at Northwestern University where she teaches design thinking to master’s candidates.